wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent.rst

             # /var/ossec/bin/ossec-control start

-Once the Wazuh agent is upgraded, if it still uses UDP, which was the default protocol for versions prior to Wazuh 4.x, it must be changed to TCP in the ``ossec.conf`` file:
+Once the Wazuh agent is upgraded, if it still uses UDP, which was the default protocol for versions prior to Wazuh 4.x, it must be changed to TCP in the ``agent.conf`` file:

 .. code-block:: console
   :emphasize-lines: 6